drspoulsen/drspoulsen.github.io/_posts/2022-12-15-Pokemon-Shiny-Hunting-Math.md

 ### Side Note About the 1/512.44 Probability

-The way the boosts in shiny rate work is that instead of doing one Bernoulli trial with $$p=1/4096$$ to determine shinyness, the game does more than one Bernoulli trial to determine shinyness (with the number of trials determined by the boost).
+The way the boosts in shiny rate work is that instead of doing one Bernoulli trial with $$p=1/4096$$ to determine shininess, the game does more than one Bernoulli trial to determine shininess (with the number of trials determined by the boost).
 If any of these trials are successful, then the Pokemon is shiny.
 A shiny charm changes the number of Bernoulli trials to three, while the 1/512.44 rate comes from the number changing to eight trials.
 Why?
 Let's work it out!

 Let's look at the binomial distribution with $$p=1/4096$$ as before, but with $$8$$ trials instead of $$1000$$.